 3. Stay educational

-Yes, our release notes are an opportunity to engage with customers and showcase our charming, witty, kind, branded tone of voice, but remember this content is educational.
+Yes, our notes of release are an opportunity to engage with customers and showcase our charming, witty, kind, branded tone of voice, but remember this content is educational.

 Ensure your release notes serve their purpose and keep them informative.